 I'm very aware some of my choices weren't strictly as MoneySaving as they could've been.
 This isn't the absolute cheapest hamper you could make – I was looking for the right balance of expensive-looking-but-affordable produce to bring a little ‘Fortnum & Mason’ pizzazz to my Christmas gift-giving, on a small-to-medium budget.
 If you’ve less to spend, or just want to make it extra MoneySaving, use a basket or box you have lying around at home.
-You could also remove the alcohol and replace it with a cheaper alternative like sparkling cordial.
+You can remove the alcohol and replace it with a cheaper alternative like sparkling cordial.

-You could also take out one of the biscuit tins (two of my priciest items, but I loved the look of them so much I had to include both).
-You’ll also want to be sure the items fit properly inside the basket, especially if you're planning to post it - though be aware this will likely be very costly, so budget accordingly.
+You could even take out one of the biscuit tins (two of my priciest items, but I loved the look of them so much I had to include both).
+You’ll also want to be sure the items fit properly inside the basket, especially if you're planning to post it – though be aware this will likely be very costly, so budget accordingly.

 Have your say